Increased Risk of Musculoskeletal Disorders Among LGBTQIA+ Workers

 Psychosocial Risk Factors Among LGBTQIA+ Workers

-• Institutional discrimination practices
+• Institutional discrimination — discriminatory practices embedded within organisations

 Employment Segregation Patterns